UIM-Community/netconnect_ha/README.md

 # netconnect_ha
 CA UIM Net_connect High availability

-This probe has been created to do netconnect ha (switch of all profiles when a HA occur on some hubs).
-This probe has not been created to be HA supported (so this is a unique probe).

-> This probe is an alpha, she has been tested only in one pre-production context.

-Feel free to contribute if you want to update / upgrade the probe
+This probe has been created to do the same job as HA probe but for net_connect.
+You put the probe on one hub and you configure `nim_addr` in the configuration file (the distant hub you need to synchronise).

+You can put the probe on both hub to create bi-directionnal HA.

+The probe only support HA for ping profiles (see roadmap for group etc..).

+# Requirement

+This probe require [perluim 4.2](https://github.com/fraxken/perluim) or higher.

+> **Warning** Perluim 4.2 is under development.

-# Roadmap
+# Roadmap v1.1

-- Better implementation of perluim framework (reduce useless code)
-- Better storage_ha (maybe with JSON.pm) and add a remote possibility for this file (idea for HA Support)
+- Clone group.